 We know that the requirement for entry level into secondary schools is passing the COMMON ENTRANCE EXAM.
 So if your child is able to scale this successfully,i don’t see why he/she should be denied entry into a secondary school of their choice.This also goes for admission into the University.If you have successfully home-schooled your child to the secondary level and he is able to pass the required WAEC/GCE/NECO exam as well as JAMB.we see no reason why he/she should be denied admission into the University.

 But what does the Nigerian government’s educational policy/regulation has to say about this?

 ALL THINGS BEEN EQUAL – WILL YOU DO IT?

 If you were financially stable, is this something you will consider doing for your kids?
-Or is this something you will consider doing for the sake of reducing your financial obligations?
+Or is this something you will consider doing for the sake of finances itself?
 We all know that education even at the Nursery and primary level have become pretty expensive.
 With an average Nursery school kid in Nigeria paying as much as 50k – 250k per term ,not to talk of primary or secondary school child, is it something you can do just to spare your family that expense?

 We know you still have to buy the textbooks and notebooks and some training materials even if you are home-schooling but this will be nothing compared to the fees a regular school charges.

 There are other reasons why you may consider home-schooling aside finances .
 The standard of education in Nigeria is not so good right now so you may decide to home-school your child may be because you feel you can do a better job than some of our teachers.

 Or you decide to hire a private tutor for your kids just so they can focus on teaching and training them alone.